-The castle dates to the thirteenth century, and featured in many of the historic incidents that shaped the history of Scotland, through until the seventeenth century when damage to the castle was not repaired, and it slowly fell into the state in which we now find it.
+Caerlaverock Castle dates from the thirteenth century, and featured in many of the historic incidents that shaped the history of Scotland, through until the seventeenth century when damage to the castle was not repaired, and it slowly fell into the state in which we now find it.

 The entrance to the castle, over a moat, is still guarded by a pair of canon.